Gokulr08/Gokulr08/README.md

 Sometimes, I do reading books (I like to keep my cupboard full of books).
 I also play badminton and have just started learning Hindi, both writing and reading.

-I also keep a journal where I write about myself, experiences, and daily life 🤵🏻🖤...
+I also keep a journal where I write about myself🤵🏻🖤...

 ### Skills:
 - Python, Java, C